HOW BELIEFS FORM – PART 2

 The difference between the sentence David is vegetarian and the claim David is vegetarian is apparent from the fact that, by definition, this claim is also made by other sentences which have the same meaning, such as David follows a vegetarian diet, David adheres to vegetarianism, David abstains from eating meat, David est végétarien and David ist vegetarisch.
 Logically, if sentence X and claim X were the same thing then that claim couldn't also be the same thing as a different sentence.

-Analogously, the picture we see as we look at a painting is the same as the picture we see as we look at a print of the painting, even though the painting is made-up of paint brushstrokes whereas the print is made-up of microscopic dots of ink, and even if the dimensions of the print are different from those of the painting.
+Analogously, as we look at the painting of an outdoor scene, the picture we see is the same as the picture we see as we look at a print of this painting, even though the painting is made-up of paint brushstrokes whereas the print is made-up of microscopic dots of ink, and even if the dimensions of the print are different from those of the painting.
 So the painting and the picture are indeed not the same thing.
 That is, logically, if the painting and the picture were the same thing then the picture couldn't also be the same thing as the print, which is different from the painting.

 Also, there can be multiple legitimate interpretations of what claim is being made by a sentence.
 For example, the sentence Emma likes racing cars can be interpreted as making either the claim that Emma likes cars designed for racing, or the claim that Emma likes racing in cars.
 Logically, if sentence X and claim X were the same thing then that sentence couldn't also be the same thing as a different claim.

-Analogously, when we look at this drawing we see a picture of the head of either a rabbit – facing right – or a duck – facing left:
+Analogously, when we look at this drawing – the 'rabbit-duck illusion' – we see a picture of the head of either a rabbit – facing right – or a duck – facing left:

 So each picture is indeed not the drawing itself.
 That is, logically, if the drawing and either picture were the same thing then the drawing couldn't also be the same thing as the other, different, picture.

-If the claim David is vegetarian isn't the sentence David is vegetarian, but what is asserted by this sentence, then it’s the content of this sentence.
+Given that the claim David is vegetarian is what is asserted by the sentence David is vegetarian, it’s the content of this sentence.
 And the content of a declarative sentence is an idea, a concept.
 So the claim David is vegetarian is the concept that David is vegetarian.

 It might be thought that the claim that David is vegetarian and the concept that David is vegetarian are different things.
 That is, it might be thought that whereas the former involves someone claiming that David is vegetarian, the latter doesn't, because it's merely the idea that David is vegetarian.